-2015-16 Theatre Department scholarship auditions will be held on Saturday, February 7th from 9 am to 12 pm at UVU.
-To reserve a time, contact Christopher Clark at email@example.com.
+2015-16 Theatre Department scholarship auditions will be held on Saturday, February 7th from 9 am to 12 pm in room GT 631 at UVU.
+To reserve a time, contact Christopher Clark at firstname.lastname@example.org.

 Auditioners have two minutes to present two pieces.
 One piece may be sung, and an accompanist will be provided.

 If you are unable to attend these auditions, you may done one of the following:

 For more information about scholarships, check out our scholarship page at http://www.uvu.edu/theatre/degrees/scholarships.html

 We are excited to meet you and see your work!